Gulf of Aqaba: Geography

 The gulf is east of the Sinai Peninsula and west of the Arabian Peninsula.
 With the Gulf of Suez to the west, it extends from the northern portion of the Red Sea.
 It reaches a maximum depth of 1850 m in its central area: the Gulf of Suez is significantly wider but less than 100 m deep.

 The gulf measures 24 km at its widest point and stretches some 160 km north from the Straits of Tiran to where Israel meets Egypt and Jordan.

 Like the coastal waters of the Red Sea, the gulf is one of the world's premier sites for diving.
-The area is especially rich in coral and other marine biodiversity and has accidental shipwrecks and vessels deliberately sunk in an effort to provide a habitat for marine organisms and bolster the local dive tourism industry.
+The area is especially rich in coral and other marine biodiversity and has both accidental shipwrecks and vessels deliberately sunk in an effort to provide a habitat for marine organisms and bolster the local dive tourism industry.